Cost to Replace a Built-In Microwave

 Built-in and drawer microwaves tend to cost more than over-the-range and countertop microwaves.
 They may also be more difficult and expensive to install, especially if electrical wiring needs to be updated.

-It is a good idea to research the electrical and venting requirements for any new microwave you’re looking to purchase.
-This can help you determine the overall costs for both a new unit and for installation.
+Research the electrical and venting requirements for any new microwave you’re considering.
+This can help you determine the overall costs for both a new unit and installation.

 Article sources